 Berkshire Hathaway Stock at a Glance

-Investors think of Berkshire as a value stock, Beckerman says.
-The company’s Class B shares — that at roughly $220 apiece offer much more affordable ownership of the company than its Class A shares, which cost more than $335,000 — were down about 3% year to date through mid-Monday compared with a gain of more than 11% for the S&P 500.
+At roughly $250 apiece, Berkshire Hathaway’s Class B shares offer much more affordable ownership of the company than its Class A shares, which cost more than $375,000.
+Class B shares are up about 17% in the last 12 months, compared with a gain of more than 27% for the S&P 500.
 The information technology sector, which is packed with growth stocks, has been a big contributor to the rise of the overall stock market over the last year, while Buffett has famously eschewed tech stocks and so hasn’t fully capitalized on the market’s rally.

 Pros to Buying Berkshire Hathaway Stock

-While some people may complain that Berkshire Hathaway has too much cash on hand — it does have $145.7 billion in cash and short-term investments through the fourth quarter — Berkshire’s war chest allows Buffett and his team to do what they do best: make smart acquisitions and invest in excellent companies when the time is right.
+Finally, while some people may complain that Berkshire Hathaway has too much cash on hand — it does have $138 billion in cash and short-term investments through the fourth quarter — Berkshire’s war chest allows Buffett and his team to do what they do best: make smart acquisitions and invest in excellent companies when the time is right.

 Cons to Buying Berkshire Hathaway Stock

-A criticism of Berkshire is that the company didn’t deploy a lot of cash to buy stocks during the pandemic-sparked market downturn when some stocks could have been bought at big discounts.
+One recent criticism of Berkshire is that the company didn’t deploy a lot of cash to buy stocks during the pandemic-sparked market downturn, when some stocks could have been bought at big discounts.
 With so much cash burning a hole in Berkshire’s pockets, investors have to wonder why Buffett didn’t make any moves during the downturn.

 Bottom Line: Is Berkshire Hathaway a Buy?